-Americans can visit most countries with few additional restrictions.
-Hotels and other accommodations are available and restaurants operate normally in most cases.
-Tourist attractions are open and welcome visitors.
-Masks may be required on public transport and other indoor public spaces.
+Other exceptions to the travel ban include U. citizens with permanent resident status or holders of long-term visas.
+This means that tourism has already returned to many European destinations and Americans can visit most countries with few additional restrictions.
+Hotels and other accommodations are available and restaurants are operating normally in most cases.
+Tourist attractions are open and welcoming visitors.

 However, it's important to check the latest regulations before traveling to a European country as they may vary.
 Beyond COVID-19, the European Union is also taking other measures to ensure the public health of its visitors, residents, and nationals.
 One of these measures is the implementation of the European Travel Information and Authorization System (ETIAS).
 This is a new border control system that aims to strengthen the external borders of the EU.
 The ETIAS application is online and travelers will need to fill out their information, including some health details.
 This is one of the ways in which ETIAS will protect the public health of Americans traveling to Europe.
 As a freelance travel writer specializing in European destinations, I highly recommend signing up for up-to-date safety and security information before traveling abroad.